Max Kless

 One more swipe: as physics Link to heading

-At the first zoom, “one more swipe” is not a craving.
+At the first zoom, “one more swipe” isn’t a craving.
 It is a default.

 Infinite scroll loads content continuously, eliminating pagination 1 .
 That sounds neutral: stairs replaced with a ramp.
 But pagination was doing something.
 It placed trail markers.
 It gave your brain a natural spot to ask: continue or stop?